 The Minnesota Attorney General’s Office provides this guide to help alert you to the dangers of consumer fraud directed at older people.
-Prevention is the most effective way to attack this problem.
-This guide will inform you about the common scams aimed at seniors and the steps consumers can take to thwart the swindlers.
+Awareness is the most effective way to attack this problem.
+This guide will inform you about the common scams aimed at seniors and the steps you can take to thwart the swindlers.

 Fast Facts on Fraud

 - Telemarketing fraud alone is a $40 billion a year business.

 - Although people in their twenties report being defrauded more often than people over 70, they tend to lose less money to the fraudsters than senior citizens.

 - Scams and frauds conducted by mail, telephone, and computer are increasingly coming to you from other countries.

 - Don’t send money orders, prepaid cards, or gift cards to people you don’t know.
 Legitimate companies and the government don’t usually ask for payment this way.

 - If a company tells you over the phone that your computer has a virus or needs protection, take your computer to a trusted computer repair shop.

 - If you get a call or email claiming that a loved one needs emergency money, call the loved one before sending money in case the request is a scam.